A budding writer has just two problems that she needs to solve.

-“Roger, I decided to clean out some stuff in the garage that had been there when I moved in.
-I found some things that I think could be connected to the killing of those two boys.
-Can you come here now, or as soon as possible?”
+“Roger, I decided to clean out some stuff in the garage and I found something that I think is connected to the killing of those two boys.
+Can you come her now, or as soon as possible?”

 “What did you find?”

 She described the weapons and the wallet.

 “No, only the large rag the weapons were wrapped in.
 I didn’t touch them or the wallet which seems stuck to the bottom of the cabinet.”

 “Don’t touch anything.
 Get out of there, go into the house, leaving everything exactly as it is right now.
 I’ll be there in ten minutes.”